The department includes generalists, gynecologic oncologists, urogynecologists, reproductive endocrinologists, and

 The primary training site is OHSU Hospital and the OHSU Center for Women's Health, known as “The Hill,” which includes Doernbecher Children’s Hospital and the Veteran’s Administration Hospital.

-Dr. Amy Stenson oversees the activities of assistant program directors at each of the four hospitals where residents rotate off the Hill.
-Each assistant program director is responsible for day-to-day supervision and management of the individual resident rotations at the various teaching hospitals.
+Dr. Amy Stenson oversees the activities of site directors at each of the four hospitals where residents rotate off the Hill.
+Each site director is responsible for day-to-day supervision and management of the individual resident rotations at the various teaching hospitals.

-Dr. Virginia Leslie manages activities at the Providence Portland Medical Center and the Virginia Garcia Memorial Health Center
+Dr. Virginia Leslie manages activities at the Providence St. Vincent Medical Center and the Virginia Garcia Memorial Health Center